Eurecat/EutHRIFaces/face_recognition/README.md

 ## Configuration

-Key parameters can be configured in `config/face_recognition.yaml` or via launch arguments:
+Key parameters can be configured via launch arguments:

 ### Face Embedding Parameters
 - `face_embedding_model`: Model to use ('vggface2' or 'casia-webface')